breakdowns/slam-mirrorbot/README.md

 ```
 cd -
 ```
-Then add emails from emails.txt to google group, after that add google group to your shared drive and promote it to (manager).
+Then add emails from emails.txt to Google Group, after that add Google Group to your Shared Drive and promote it to manager.

 **NOTE**: If you have created SAs in past from this script, you can also just re download the keys by running:
 ```